HypeCheck

 Fitness

-A blend of amino acids marketed for muscle support.
-Evidence varies widely by specific formula.
+Blend of amino acids marketed for muscle support.
+Evidence varies widely by specific amino acids included.

 Aminogen